 The Politics of Verdopolis is featured in The Works of Patrick Branwell Brontë: Volume 1, 1827-1833, edited by Victor Neufeldt, or in the more affordable Tales of Glass Town, Angria, and Gondal, edited by Christine Alexander.
 Give it a read!

 The image of The Politics of Verdopolis manuscript is my own photograph and appears courtesy of the Brontë Parsonage Museum which allows photography for personal and non-commercial use.
-Please do not copy or share this image.
+Please do not copy or share the images in this post.